0xDylanLim/Python-Project---Taxi-data/README.md

 The purpose of this project is to investigate and understand the data provided.
 The goal is to use a data frame constructed within Python, perform a cursory inspection of the provided dataset, and inform team members of your findings.

 This activity has three parts:

-Part 1: Understand the situation

-How can you best prepare to understand and organize the provided information?
+  Part 1: Understand the situation - How can you best prepare to understand and organize the provided information?
-Part 2: Understand the data

-Create pandas data frame for data learning, future exploratory data analysis (EDA), and statistical activities

-Compile summary information about the data to inform the next steps
+  Part 2: Understand the data - Create pandas data frame for data learning, future exploratory data analysis (EDA), and statistical activities and Compile summary information about the data to inform the next steps

-Part 3: Understand the variables

-Use insights from your examination of the summary data to guide a deeper investigation into variables
+  Part 3: Understand the variables - Use insights from your examination of the summary data to guide a deeper investigation into variables

 #1 - Taxi Data